Legally flying a drone for commercial use requires an FAA remote pilot certificate

 All of our drone pilot training courses can be conducted on-site at your place of business.
 In addition, we can create a customized drone training program based on your needs.
 For more information or to request a proposal for on-site training, please contact us via the form below.

-Paige has experience in a variety of instructional environments from online learning, to classroom courses, to hands-on skills training.
-As an emergency manager, she specializes in effective resource management and targeted collaborative approaches to project planning.
-She currently provides supervision for the administration of the Homeland Security Grant Program for the State of Delaware, and developed and administers the UAS program at an agency level.
-She is well versed in FAA regulations and requirements, including 14 CFR Part 107, especially as it relates to Public Safety flight programs.
-In addition to the her UAS program management experience, her flight experience includes many complex missions in adverse conditions such as night flying, high wind, and multi-use or controlled airspace.
+Fitzgerald has experience in a variety of instructional environments, including online learning, classroom courses and hands-on skills training.
+She currently serves an instructor for Delaware Technical and Community College’s Homeland Security and Emergency Management degree program.
+She was previously a planner at the Delaware Emergency Management Agency, where she oversaw the administration of its UAS program, as well the administration of the state UAS committee.
+She is highly knowledgeable of FAA regulations and requirements, including 14 CFR Part 107, especially as it relates to public safety flight programs.
+Her flight experience includes many complex missions in adverse conditions, such as night flying, high wind and multi-use or controlled airspace.
 Other areas of specialization include NIMS compliant program development and reporting for flight programs.

 Adam B. Ringle

-Adam B. Ringle serves as President, CEO and Director of UAS Flight Operations for Adam Ringle Consulting which he founded in 2004.
-Adam has more than 29 years of emergency services experience and 22 years of law enforcement experience.
-He possesses an extensive range and depth of knowledge in law enforcement, security operations, emergency medical services systems and UAS flight operations.
-He serves as the chief consultant designing custom professional training solutions and emergency response programs for both government and private entities alike.
-Adam specializes in workplace violence prevention, custom active shooter mitigation solutions and complex UAS flight program management.
-He is a certified level 1 thermographer, licensed fixed wing pilot, UAS remote pilot and instructor providing both training and operational support to clients.
-He provides expert witness services and maintains an array of emergency services certifications and licenses to best serve his client base.
+Adam B. Ringle serves as president, CEO and director of UAS flight operations for Adam Ringle Consulting, which he founded in 2004.
+Ringle, who has more than 30 years of emergency services experience and 23 years of law enforcement experience, possesses an extensive range and depth of knowledge in law enforcement, security operations, emergency medical services systems and UAS flight operations.
+He serves as the chief consultant designing custom professional training solutions and emergency response programs for both government and private entities alike, and specializes in workplace violence prevention, custom active shooter mitigation solutions and complex UAS flight program management.
+A certified level 3 thermographer, licensed fixed wing pilot, and UAS remote pilot and instructor delivering both training and operational support to clients, he provides expert witness services and maintains an array of emergency services certifications and licenses to best serve his client base.

-Adam has broad experience in law enforcement including tactical response team operator, uniformed services supervisor, investigative supervisor and crisis mitigation operational commander.
-Adam has commanded many large-scale responses and was responsible for directing multiple special programs for the Wilmington Police Department, in Wilmington Delaware.
-These include the WMD Response Program, Tactical Medical Operations and UAS Drone Flight Program.
+Ringle has broad experience in law enforcement, including tactical response team operator, uniformed services supervisor, investigative supervisor and crisis mitigation operational commander.
+He has commanded many large-scale responses and been responsible for directing multiple special programs for the Wilmington Police Department in Delaware, including the WMD response program, tactical medical operations and UAS drone flight program.
 He has conducted and supervised complex investigations for both internal and external sources.
 As a medic team leader for SWAT, he was responsible for significant aspects of mission planning and execution.
-Adam also has deep roots in the security industry and has been recognized as a subject matter expert on active shooter prevention, countermeasures and UAS flight operations.
-He does consulting for many private sector corporations and government entities by conducting site assessments, custom workplace violence prevention training and security procedure writing and compliance.
-Adam provides consulting services for companies looking to integrate UAS flight operations into their security response programs or law enforcement operations.
-In addition to being an experienced UAS pilot, he is a credentialed instructor with a track record of success.
-He has served as the Co-Chair of Operations for the State of Delaware UAS Training and Certification Steering Committee providing guidance to Delaware public safety agencies.
-Adam has been called upon as an expert on UAS operations by local and national media outlets.
+Ringle also has deep roots in the security industry and been recognized as a subject matter expert on active shooter prevention, countermeasures and UAS flight operations.
+He does consulting for many private sector corporations and government entities by conducting site assessments, custom workplace violence prevention training, and security procedure writing and compliance.
+Ringle also provides consulting services for companies looking to integrate UAS flight operations into their security response programs or law enforcement operations.
+A credentialed instructor with a track record of success, he has served as the co-chair of operations for Delaware’s UAS Training and Certification Steering Committee, providing guidance to public safety agencies.
+Ringle has also been called upon as an expert on UAS operations by local and national media outlets.

 For More Information